genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/01_server-setup/03_config-management.md

 ### Using a Docker image (recommended)

-To configure nginx using a Docker image, make sure you have the your artifactory credentials to hand.
+To configure nginx using a Docker image, make sure you have your artifactory credentials to hand.
 Then, in your CentOS terminal, enter the following commands:

 1. Enter your artifactory credentials.